-This Annual Governance Statement (AGS) explains this position and how the Chief Constable governs Warwickshire Police (the 'Force') through a system of internal control and the plans for improvement during the financial year 2015/16.
+This Annual Governance Statement (AGS) explains this position and how the Chief Constable governs Warwickshire Police (the 'Force') through a system of internal control and the plans for improvement during the financial year 2016/17.
+Compliance with the Governance framework is evidenced through the Police and Crime plan (via the Police and Crime Panel), the Performance Management Framework and the Corporate Governance Framework.